oracle-samples/fs-dag/README.md

 2. **Entity Linking (EL)** : The entity level annotation in Category 2 dataset can be exploited to benchmark entity linking models.
 3. **Optical Character Recognition(OCR)** : OCR models can be used to check efficiency in complex real world documents across both categories of dataset.

-## Examples

-*Describe any included examples or provide a link to a demo/tutorial*

 ## Help